Shirley Chisholm Historical Marker

 Backstory and Context

-Shirley Chisholm was born on November 30th, 1924 in Brooklyn, New York.
-A part of Chisholm’s childhood took place on her grandmother’s farm in Barbados.
-There she went to a school that emphasized the British way of teaching reading, writing and history.
+Shirley Chisholm was born on November 30th, 1924 in Brooklyn.
+At the age of five, she went to live with her grandmother on a farm in Barbados.
+As a result, during her formative years, she attended a school that emphasized the British way of teaching reading, writing, and history.
 When she returned to New York she graduated from Brooklyn Girls’ High and went on to get her undergraduate degree from Brooklyn College in 1946.
-Chisholm goes on to Columbia University to get her master’s degree in elementary education.
-While in school Chisholm was very active in campus and community organizations.
-In these groups Chisholm’s interest in grew and with the help of her colleagues and the NAACP she formed an organization to aid in acquiring equal rights for African Americans in 1909.
+Chisholm graduated with an M.A. in education from Columbia University, and she was active in campus and community organizations.

-For years Chisholm worked as a nursery school teacher and a consultant for the New York City Division of Day Care.
-All the while she was active in fighting for change.
-She was in the local chapter of the League of Women Voters, the NAACP, the Democratic Party Club in Brooklyn and the Urban League but her work didn’t stop there.
-In 1964, Chisholm ran and won the New York State Legislature her the second African- American to be in the position.
-In her 7 terms in Congress she sponsored 50 bills and 8 of those bills passed.
-One of the bills that passed provided financial assistance to lower class students who wanted to go on to a higher education.
-Another successful bill Chisholm helped become law was one to repeal a law that made New York teachers lose their tenure while on maternity leave.
+After graduation Chisholm worked as a nursery school teacher and a consultant for the New York City Division of Day Care.
+During these years, she was active in several organizations such as the local chapter of the League of Women Voters, the NAACP, the Democratic Party Club in Brooklyn and the Urban League.
+In 1964, Chisholm ran and won a seat in the New York State Legislature where she sponsored bills that supported education.
+One of the bills Chisholm sponsored provided financial assistance to lower income students to help them attend college.
+Another successful bill Chisholm supported was a protected the tenure of New York teachers on maternity leave.

 Shirley Chisholm Biography.com.
 The Biography.com website. https://www.biography.com/people/shirley-chisholm-9247015.